How to Get to Lhasa: The Ultimate Guide to Traveling by Flight, Train, or Overland

 If you are entering Tibet from Nepal, you can only take a flight from Tribhuvan International Airport in Kathmandu.
-There are two direct flights from Kathmandu to Lhasa every day.
+There are three direct flights from Kathmandu to Lhasa every week.
 There are also connecting flights with stopovers at Chengdu, Chongqing, or Kunming.

 The biggest advantage of going by flight is that you get save a lot of travel time.
 At the same time going by flight is expensive and it is not the best way to get acclimatized to high altitude.
 So it is suggested to stay in Lhasa for few days and then continue your Tibet tour to other areas in this high land.